Skip to content

 • 7 oz fish roe (200 g), fresh or canned

-• 3 oz bread (85 g), without crusts
+• 3 oz white bread (85 g), crusts removed

-• 1 tbsp red onion chopped
+• 1 tbsp red onion finely chopped

 • 1 tsp lemon juice